 Let us help determine if another party’s negligence caused your damages.
 Discuss your compensation claim with a Chicago assisted living injury attorney who would protect your rights and obtain the compensation you deserve.

 Life in an Assisted Living Home

-Many elderly citizens decide to move into an assisted living facility to ensure that all their needs are met by competent nurses and nurse aides in a safe environment.
+Many elderly citizens move into an assisted living facility to ensure that competent nurses and nurse aides meet all their needs in a safe environment.

-Assisted living facilities (ALFs) provide various services and help to the aging, disabled, or those in need of minimal care and services.
+Assisted living facilities (ALFs) provide various services and help to the aging, disabled, or those needing minimal care and services.

 Some of the services include:

 - Helping with daily living activities, including chores and shopping